conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 where ``username`` is the username of the new maintainer to be added.
 A PR will be automatically created and a maintainer or a member of the ``core`` team, in case no maintainer is active anymore, can then merge this PR to add the user.
-To contact core, ping them by mentioning @conda-forge/core in a comment or, if you haven't heard back in a while or are new to conda-forge, contact them through the community `element <https://app.element.io/#/room/#conda-forge:matrix.org>`__.
+To contact core, ping them by mentioning @conda-forge/core in a comment or, if you haven't heard back in a while or are new to conda-forge, contact them through the community `Element <https://app.element.io/#/room/#conda-forge:matrix.org>`__.

 .. note::